Best Study Spots at UM

 One time I was sitting in one of these chairs and found a really cool ring on the ground.
 Need I say more?

 Yeah, maybe I should.
 It was a really cool ring though!
-While I can’t recommend the Oval chairs and hammocks during colder months, they are an excellent place to kick back and enjoy some sunny weather throughout the spring and fall.
+While I can’t recommend the Oval chairs and hammocks during the colder months, they are an excellent place to kick back and enjoy some sunny weather throughout the spring and fall.
+You can also use the hammock stands scattered throughout the oval if you prefer a more comfortable arrangement.
 Though, in my experience, I’m not getting much work done when I’m fighting the urge to take a warm nap.
 Still worth it.

 Empty classrooms